kashuz/optom-rest/OPTOM.md

 Upon successful payment new cart ID is returned in "cart_id" property of result.
 You should use this cart ID for subsequent operations.

+# Paynet

+Order of operations to process payment:

+* get services and settings for the country via "services" action;
+* validate entered phone number locally and via "phoneValidator" action;
+* open amounts sub-form on success;
+* recalculate value in UZS upon entering it in KRW;
+* on Proceed button click validate amounts via "amountValidation" action;
+* on failure recalculate amounts via returned exchangeRate/divider;
+* submit payment data to "payment" action;
+* on failure recalculate amounts via returned exchangeRate/divider;
+* on success render returned HTML code of receipt.

 # Debugging and testing

 Please, see test.php script at https://github.com/kashuz/optom_app/tree/master/_kash-dev/temp/rest